Webinar in Review: Bodies for Science: History of Experimentation on People of Color

 I was born in Brooklyn, NY and raised in Queens.
 Went to college at Syracuse University where I realized there was a huge disparity in education in the inner city.
 I then attended Rutgers School of Dental Medicine and learned about health disparities based on the populations that I treated.
 I am a diaspora historian and I travel to learn more and understand African diaspora.

-Natecia D. Smith
+Natecia D. Smith (she/they)

 Senior Manager, Institutional Delivery and Academic Equity